ably/ably-asset-tracking-android/README.md

 #### Downloading from GitHub Packages

-We publish to [GitHub Packages](https://github.com/ably/ably-asset-tracking-android/packages/) for this repository.
+We publish to [GitHub Packages](https://github.com/ably/ably-asset-tracking-android/packages/) for this repository, which is an alternative option for those who do not wish to download the Ably Asset Tracking SDK from [Maven Central](#downloading-from-maven-central).

 To [install the dependency](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry#using-a-published-package) you will first need to [authenticate to GitHub Packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry#authenticating-to-github-packages).
 You have to get either a `GITHUB_TOKEN` or a "Personal Access Token" (with the `read:packages` permission).